Congratulations! You got the call. Here’s how you can make the most of your job interview.

 What do Interviewers Think About Tattoos and Piercings?

 There is no hard-and-fast rule about showing tattoos or piercings at job interviews.
 Overall, views are becoming more liberal, but you will still need to use your judgment.
 For example, think about not only the industry you want to work in, but the type of job you want:

 - Consider whether your piercing could pose a health or safety issue at your job.
 For example, if the work is very physical, could a piercing be torn out by accident?
 A rule of thumb is that if other jewelry, like earrings or bracelets, has to be removed, piercings should be, too.

 - If the industry is conservative (such as accounting or banking) or the position is public-facing (such as receptionist or salesperson), cover up your ink, at least for the interview.

-If you hide the tattoo or remove the piercing, but it’s in a place where someone is bound to see it if you get the job, mention it at the interview and ask if it’s likely to be a problem.
+You might choose to hide the tattoo or remove the piercing, but it’s in a place where someone is bound to see it if you get the job.
+Mention it at the interview and ask if it’s likely to be a problem.
 This tells the interviewer that you care about the company’s culture and values, and that you have integrity.

-Remember, while your appearance goes a long way, you can add to it by offering a firm handshake and a smile, seeming attentive and engaged, making eye contact, and generally presenting a positive attitude.
+Remember, while your appearance goes a long way, you can add to it by offering a firm handshake and a smile.
+You should also seem attentive and engaged, make eye contact, and generally present a positive attitude.

 Photo Credit: © globalmoments/Shutterstock.com